mars0i/popco2/doc/R/AnalogySanityCheckHowTo.md

 four members of the population at tick 100.
 Experiment with different tick numbers instead of 100 to see the process of settling.

-Note that some of what `activnsAtTickBarchart` does depens on having chosen proposition names appropriately.
-In particular, different groups of propositions corresponding to different parts of analogies should have different prefixes.
-The function looks for such as scheme.
+Note that some of what `activnsAtTickBarchart` does depends on having chosen proposition names appropriately.
+In particular, different groups of propositions corresponding to different parts of analogies should have different prefixes.  `activnsAtTickBarchart` expects that kind of naming scheme.

 If you want to create a PDF file of the plot, with a more informative upper title, you can do something like this now: